atiratree/kube-enhancements/keps/sig-apps/4563-evacuation-api/README.md

   field resolution across different instigators.

 It should also add itself to the Evacuation finalizers upon creation.
-If the evacuation already exists, the instigator should still add itself to the finalizers.
+If the evacuation already exists for this pod, the instigator should still add itself to the finalizers.
 The finalizers are used for:
 - Tracking the instigators of this evacuation intent.
 This is used for observability and to handle concurrency for multiple instigators requesting the cancellation.
 The evacuation can be cancelled/deleted once all instigators have requested the cancellation.